yoachim/PotentialProjects/README.md

 https://github.com/yoachim/IFU_Aperture_Phot

 Given the wealth of archival imaging out there, we need stellar population fitting software that can incorporate both spectra and photometry.
-There are a huge number of codes that fit specta, and a bunch that fit SEDs (see http://www.sedfitting.org/SED08/Fitting.html), but I still haven't found anything that does both.
+There are a huge number of codes that fit spectra, and a bunch that fit SEDs (see http://www.sedfitting.org/SED08/Fitting.html), but I still haven't found anything that does both.

 ## PSF effects on measuring thick disk flux

 This paper http://adsabs.harvard.edu/abs/2015A%26A...577A.106S basically makes the claim that my thesis work is junk because I didn't take into account how light diffracts as it is imaged by the telescope.

+## LSB co-added images in LSST

+It would be nice to have a procedure in the LSST framework for generating co-added images that is optimized for low surface brightness work.
+Could be a paper summarizing the general algorithm, then an implantation in the stack.

 ## Are GLSB cores normal elliptical galaxies?

 XXX-touch base with Denise to see what's going on here. follow-up based on this paper: https://github.com/yoachim/glsbPaper

+High spatial resolution IFU observations on these objects would be great.

+## VIRUS-P of UGC1382

+This is another good target for deep IFU observations

 ## Telescope Scheduling